AlejandroVaqueroV/Hackmud-Macronator/README.md

 Backups: This tool will backup the last 5 versions of each individual file before updating, keeping them under %appdata%\hackmud\Macro Backups
 Backup format is username_ddMMyyyyHHmmss

+The tool checks for empty files to avoid emptying your macros, we use Hashes and .lastEdit for robust file comparison.

 To run, simply execute.
 By default, it will detect and sync changes every 20 seconds.
 To edit this, or exit, call the executable from a console with the parameters:
 - -exit to close all Macronator.exe instances
 - -timerSeconds XX to change the frequency the program will check for file changes